 What would happen if Paul (Sha’ûl in Hebrew) showed up in our town today and wanted to go to one of our gatherings or ‘churches.’
 I decided to do a little skit involving any ole Christian and the apostle Paul.

 Paul: “So where do they hold the meetings?”

 Believer: “Let me see, “Well, Paul, are you Catholic or what denominational type do you prefer?”

 Believer: “Yes, what doctrine do you believe is best?”

 Paul: “Christian?
 “Pentecostal?
-You mean the day of Pentecost/ Shavuot right?
-When we celebrate the harvest and when the Holy Spirit (Ruach HaKodesh) fell in cloven tongues of fire?”
+You mean the day of Pentecost right?
+Shavuot, the day when we celebrate the harvest, and when the Holy Spirit fell in cloven tongues of fire?”

-Paul: “You mean the day I wrote about in Acts right”?
+Paul: “You mean the day I wrote about in the book of Acts right?”

 Believer: “Um, I guess so?
 Well, let’s see, maybe we should approach this subject matter differently.
 Do you want to see a live skit?
-They put on a very good show at New Builders light of Grace church.”
+They put on an excellent show at New Builders light of Grace church!”